Institutes of the Christian Religion: Translations

 There is some speculation that Calvin may have translated the first edition (1536) into French soon after its publication, but the earliest edition which has survived is Calvin's 1541 translation.
 It was primarily intended for French-speaking Swiss, since very few copies were able to be smuggled into France.
 Some of these were publicly burned in front of Notre-Dame Cathedral soon after their publication.
 Calvin published French editions of the Institutes in 1541, 1545, 1551, and 1560.
 They follow the expansion and development of the Latin editions, but they are not strictly translations, instead being adapted for use by a lay readership, though retaining the same doctrine.

 The French translations of Calvin's Institutes helped to shape the French language for generations, not unlike the influence of the King James Version for the English language.
 There are differences in translations of one of the more famous passages.
 First, from Calvin's 1560 French edition, Institution, III, 7:

 The Institutes were translated into many other European languages.
 A Spanish translation by Francisco de Enzinas of the 1536 Latin text was published in 1540, before Calvin even published his first French edition.
 An Italian translation of Calvin's French text was made in 1557.
 Later translations were of the final 1559 Latin text: Dutch (1560), German (1572), Spanish (1597), Czech (1617), Hungarian (1624), and Japanese (1934).
 Scholars speculate that the seventeenth-century orientalist Johann Heinrich Hottinger translated it into Arabic, but this has not been confirmed.
-A complete translation by HW Simpson of the 1559 Latin text into Afrikaans was published in four volumes between 1984 and 1992, following an earlier abridged translation by A Duvenhage in 1951.
+A complete translation by H. W. Simpson of the 1559 Latin text into Afrikaans was published in four volumes between 1984 and 1992, following an earlier abridged translation by A. Duvenhage in 1951.

 In English, five complete translations have been published – four from the Latin and one from the French.
 The first was made in Calvin's lifetime (1561) by Thomas Norton, the son-in-law of the English Reformer Thomas Cranmer.
 The Norton translation of the passage above, Institutes, III, 7: